Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Proposed Framework

 \subsection{Loss function}

-\paragraph*{\textbf{Perceptual loss} } Instead of using the typical Mean Square Error (MSE) loss function used in \cite{pathak2016context}, we defined a combined loss function based on feature space.
-To achieve this, we adopt a pre-trained VGG-16 model trained on ImageNet \cite{krizhevsky2012imagenet}.
-We utilize block3-convolution3 of this model as our feature extractor to compute our loss function \cite{johnson2016perceptual}.
-Using MSE as a base, we calculate the squared difference of the feature maps instead of pixel-wise representation.
-Since our goal is to output high-resolution/high-quality visually plausible images that have the detailed characteristics that can be undetected by the human visual system, we use the $\boldsymbol\ell_{1}$ loss as a constraint and compute our perceptual loss function in Equation~\ref{eq:ploss-function} in feature space. $\boldsymbol\ell_{1}$ loss preserves colour and luminance and does not over penalise more substantial errors \cite{zhao2016loss}.
-The $\boldsymbol\ell_{1}$ adjust our perceptual loss to minimise any error $>$ 1.
-Also, the $\boldsymbol\ell_{1}$ loss allows better evaluation of feature predictions to match ground-truth ones instead of the normal pixel-wise difference.
+\paragraph*{\textbf{Perceptual loss} } Instead of using the typical $\boldsymbol\ell_{2}$-loss function used in \cite{pathak2016context}, we use a new combination of loss functions, luminance ($L_{l}$) and feature loss.
+Pixel-wise reconstruction and feature space loss are not new to inpainting \cite{yeh2017semantic,yu2018generative, johnson2016perceptual}.
+We define a luminance guided $L_{l}$ that uses $\boldsymbol\ell_{1}$-loss as a base to compute the loss using a range of constant pixel values in the RGB space.
+This preserves colour and luminance and does not over penalise large errors \cite{zhao2016loss}.
+We use the $L_{l}$ to adjust our perceptual loss, thus minimising any error $\textgreater$1.
+Also, the $L_{l}$ allows better evaluation of the predictions to match the ground-truth.
+More specifically, we express the luminance loss ($L_{l}$) based on $\boldsymbol\ell_{1}$ as: